• English

 • Myomectomy - Surgical removal of the fibroids from the uterus.
 Potential complications: inability to conceive.

 • Hysterectomy - Surgical removal of the entire womb.
 Potential complications: unable to have children and increased vulnerability to developing pelvic organ prolapses.
+Read more about Your Pelvic Floor After Hysterectomy.

 • Non-surgical uterine fibroid embolisation (UFE) - Deprives the fibroids of their blood supply so they shrink in size.